AdminUmesh/Dev-Notes/C#/Oops in C#.md

 - Used for reference types (e.g., objects, arrays).
 - In C#, Call by Reference is implemented using the ref or out keyword.

+**Example of Call by Reference:**
+Using `ref` Keyword:
+The `ref` keyword allows passing parameters by reference, and it must be explicitly declared in both the method signature and the call.
 ```csharp
 // Example of Call by Reference in C#:
 using System;